based in Chernivtsi, Ukraine — open to projects

-I like building things from scratch.
-Not because it's efficient — just because I actually want to understand how it all works.
+I build things from scratch — not because it's efficient, but because I actually want to understand how everything works.

 I'm Max, from Chernivtsi, Ukraine.
-A student who spends more time building things than studying them.
+A developer who probably spends more time building things than anything else.

-I speak Ukrainian, Russian, and English.
+I speak Ukrainian, Russian, English, and some German.
 Big into anime (Jujutsu Kaisen), retro gaming, and anything that requires understanding a system at the lowest level.

 Nothing hit different than booting into an OS you compiled yourself.
 That's the whole thing for me: understanding before using.